 The RIME Flats are fully lined with EXPEL mesh, a lightweight water-repellent fabric.
 That ensures the shoe doesn’t quadruple in weight when you hit big puddles, and it means they dry at a reasonable rate too.

 These MTB shoes have a lace closure, though they aren’t your average laces.
 These are rounded which means when you pull them through to tighten the shoe, they tighten equally up the full length of the tongue.
 Basically, it means putting them on is a little bit faster and easier than putting on other lace-up shoes like the 2FO DH which has flat laces.
 There’s also a loop at the heel to help you slip them on your feet.

 In keeping with their adventurous hike-a-bike intentions, the Specialized RIME Flats gets more toe protection than the 2FO DH and Roost shoes.
 This is a stiff injection-molded polymer that will help keep your toes safe when ploughing down rock gardens or hiking up scree.

 Overall, the Specialized RIME Flats are a super comfortable pair of mountain bike shoes.
-They are deep enough that my heels feel secure, and the added toe protection gives me confidence to ride rowdy sections of trail.
+They are deep enough that my heels feel secure, and the added toe protection gives me the confidence to ride rowdy sections of the trail.
 And, they grip pedal pins like nobody’s business.
 They’ve performed well in every situation I’ve put them in.
 These have to be my favorite flat pedal shoe of the three offerings from Specialized.